furkhan324/AttendanceSystemPlan/README.md

 ## Synopsis

-High-level design for attendace system.
+High-level design for attendance system.
 Following section details user-interactions possible, pseudocode implementations of the most relevant functions that power the user-interactions, and lastly any relevant APIs.

 Requirements/Contingencies: